Share this article

 If you saw your canine companion ingest part of the aconitum flower, its green leaves, or even part of its root, make sure that’s the first thing you tell the vet.
 They’ll run quick blood and urinary tests to check their white and red blood cell count, along with their other vitals, to work out how best to treat them.

-For pet parents who aren’t 100% sure if their snuffle has swallowed some aconitum napellus, your vet will likely induce vomiting or an enema to check for any plant pieces.
+For pet parents who aren’t 100% sure if their snuffle pup has swallowed some aconitum napellus, your vet will likely induce vomiting or an enema to check for any plant pieces to prevent further absorption from the digestive tract.
 The aconitum plant can take effect in less than an hour, so time is of the essence.

 Treatment